 Click here to read the first half of this interview, "Understanding the Psychology of Conspiracy Beliefs, Part 1."

-To read more about the psychology of conspiracy theories:
+To read more about the psychology of conspiracy theories, check out these posts:

 1. Lewandowsky S, Ecker UKH, Cook J. Beyond misinformation: Understanding and coping with the “post-truth” era.
 Journal of Applied Research in Memory and Cognition 2017, 6, 353-369.